fpereiro/teishi/readme.md

 If a) we are in a non-recursive (initial) call to `inner`, b) we are iterating the first element of `input` and c) this element is either a string or an integer, we'll consider this element to be a **label**.
 Hence, we will:

 - Apply a special background color to it.
 - Place a trailing colon and ansi color codes to remove the background color and then set again the bold font.
+However, we will only put the trailing colon if `input` has more than one element, to avoid `output` being finished with a colon followed by nothing else.
 - Concatenate it to `output`.
 - Set `first` to `true`.
 - Exit this iteration (with `return`) since there's nothing else to do with this element.